skypjack/uvw/README.md

 ## Motivation

-The main reason for which `uvw` has been written is the fact that it does not exist a valid `libuv` wrapper in C++.
+The main reason for which `uvw` has been written is the fact that there does not exist a valid `libuv` wrapper in C++.
 That's all.

 # Build Instructions